Santa and the Ice Cream Bunny: Home media

 The Thumbelina version was released on VHS by United Home Video, but is different from the theatrical version in that the film Thumbelina is shown after the Santa portion, rather than during it.

 The Jack and the Beanstalk version has not been released on video, but the included film was released on DVD by Image Entertainment in 2002.

 It was also part of Weird Christmas on Fandor.

+Reception and legacy

+RiffTrax version

+On December 17, 2010, RiffTrax released Santa and the Ice Cream Bunny, with their synchronous commentary, as a "Video on Demand" download.
+It has since been made available on DVD as well by Legend Films as well as an extended in-studio edition, and has been hosted as a Rifftrax title on streaming services.